 Power combo kits are best for DIYers, and purchasing either from Bosh or Milwaukee is a good choice.
 Both combo kits are rated 5-star and have their own tools, perfect for starters.
 The Milwaukee model, however, offers brushless motors, while the Bosch power tools don’t.

 Bosch and Milwaukee have cordless power tools like reciprocating saws that deliver impeccable performance.

 (For other options, read this review of the quality cordless reciprocating saws here!)

 The Milwaukee Sawzall saw, however, has an outstanding reputation in terms of performance, durability, ease of use, and low kickback.
-It works to light, and we give it a solid 5 stars.
+I have to say, I’d give it a solid 5 stars.
 So if you’re looking for power and reliability, Milwaukee is where it’s at.